-We are pleased that the Food Safety Authority of Ireland (FSAI) has today clarified the rules surrounding dogs being permitted into food premises, meaning that it is now at the discretion of the food business owner whether or not they wish to allow dogs in their premises.
+We are pleased that the Food Safety Authority of Ireland (FSAI) clarified the rules surrounding dogs being permitted into food premises, meaning that it is now at the discretion of the food business owner whether or not they wish to allow dogs in their premises.

 Paragraph 22 of Regulation 25 of the Food Hygiene Regulations 1950 has now been revoked meaning that dogs are now allowed into food premises such as restaurants and cafés if the business owner so wishes, provided that proper procedures are in place to prevent dogs from having access to areas where food is prepared, stored or handled, as per EU regulations